New Communist movement: Greensboro massacre

 On November 3, 1979, four members of the Communist Workers' Party (CWP) and a male protester were killed by members of the Ku Klux Klan and the American Nazi Party (ANP) during a Death to the Klan march, organized by the CWP.
 The event had been preceded by inflammatory rhetoric from both sides.
 The CWP had originally come to Greensboro to support workers' rights activism among mostly black textile industry workers in the area.
 The march was a part of that larger effort.
 The Greensboro city police department had an informant within the KKK and ANP group who notified them that the Klan was prepared for armed violence.

-Rainbow Coalition

-The Rainbow Coalition was a multicultural movement founded April 4, 1969 in Chicago, Illinois by Fred Hampton of the Black Panther Party, along with William "Preacherman" Fesperman of the Young Patriots Organization and Jose Cha Cha Jimenez founder of the Young Lords.
-It was the first of several 20th century Black-led organizations to use the "rainbow coalition" concept.

 1970s and 1980s

 As one of its last initiatives, SDS had begun to leave its campus base and organize in working-class neighborhoods.
 Radical militant groups such as Weather Underground are recognized as participants in the movement.
 Some former members subsequently developed local organizations that continued the trend, and they attempted to find theoretical backing for their work in the writings of Vladimir Lenin, Mao Zedong and Joseph Stalin.
 Maoism was then highly regarded as more actively revolutionary than the brand of communism supported by the post-Stalin Soviet Union (see New Left: New Left in the United States).
 As a result, most NCM organizations referred to their ideology as Marxism–Leninism-Mao Zedong Thought and rejected what they saw as the devolution of socialism in the contemporary Soviet Union.

 Similar to the New Left's general direction in the late 1960s, these new organizations rejected the post-1956 Communist Party USA as revisionist, or anti-revolutionary, and also rejected Trotskyism and the Socialist Workers Party for its theoretical opposition to Maoism.

 The groups, formed of ex-students, attempted to establish links with the working class through finding work in factories and heavy industry, but they also tended toward Third-worldism, supporting National Liberation Fronts of various kinds, including the Black Panther Party (then on the decline), the Cuban Revolution, and the National Front for the Liberation of Vietnam.
 The New Communist Movement organizations supported national self-determination for most ethnic groups, especially blacks and those of Latino origin, in the United States.
 These organizations addressed problems of sexism and racism, partly by voicing adamant support for self-determination and identity politics, and felt that they were dealing with problems they were of the opinion had not been addressed in the groups of the 1960s.
 However, different NCM groups came to this similar conclusion via quite different routes.